Social welfare system in Ireland

 • Universal payments

-With all social welfare payments, you must satisfy specific personal circumstances that are set out in the rules for each scheme.
-For example, to claim the One-Parent Family Payment, you must be parenting alone and therefore not cohabiting.
-As well as satisfying the necessary circumstantial criteria, other rules also apply.
-We briefly explain these under the headings for the different types of payments.
+With all social welfare payments, you must meet specific circumstances to qualify for the payment.
+For example, to claim the One-Parent Family Payment, you must be parenting alone and not cohabiting with your spouse or partner.

-There is also a range of employment schemes and other supports which encourage long-term unemployed people to return to work.
+There is also a range of employment schemes and other supports which support long-term unemployed people to return to work.

-You must be habitually resident to qualify for social assistance payments in Ireland.
-Find out more about the residency requirements for social assistance payments in Ireland.
+You must be habitually resident to qualify for social assistance payments.

 Social insurance payments